-Currently Adopted Federal Legislative and Administrative Actions.
-The Federal government has taken several actions which are expected to provide flexibility and substantial additional funding to MTA.
-The Federal Transit Administration ("FTA") has given transit grantees, including MTA, the flexibility to apply certain existing grant program proceeds, previously only available for capital expenditures, to be applied for operating expenses or other purposes to address COVID-19 pandemic impacts.
+The federal government has also taken several actions which provide flexibility and substantial additional funding to MTA.
+The FTA has given transportation entity grantees, including MTA, the flexibility to apply certain existing grant program proceeds, previously only available for capital expenditures, to operating expenses or other purposes to address COVID-19 pandemic impacts.